MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/azure-machine-learning-experiments.md

 1. Test and optimize the model performance.

 1. When you’re satisfied with the quality of a model, select **Set up web service** > **Predictive Web Service**.
-This option imports the trained model and the featurization pipeline from the training experiment to a predictive service, which can take another set of input data with same schema as used in the training experiment to make the predictions.
+This option imports the trained model and the featurization pipeline from the training experiment to a predictive service.
+The predictive service can take another set of input data with the schema used in the training experiment to make predictions.

    :::image type="content" source="media/predictive-webservice-control.png" alt-text="Set up a predictive web service":::